OUR 10 TIPS - FOR MORE FUN & WATER SAFETY

 10. Have fun

 Being in the water should be a pleasure.
-So do not put too much pressure on yourself and trust your feeling.
-In case you feel discomfort at any time, swim back to land!
+Trust your feelings, and if you feel discomfort, swim back to land!

 Restube: a buoy relaxes you and brings safety

 "Restube is a security product for everyone!
 Anyone who likes spending time at or in the water enjoys more safety and freedom through the small buoy.
-Incidentally, Restube is also ideal for children (recommended for children over the age of 10 years).
-For water sports enthusiasts such as kite surfers, SUP paddlers, surfers, snorkelers and boat riders, the minimalist product is often already part of the basic equipment.
-There are four different variants of Restube, which differ in small details and are thus optimally adapted to the field of application.
 An overview of all products can be found here."

 Christopher Fuhrhop